Longi Hi-Mo 4 solar panels review

 The benefits of the Longi HiMo4 include:

-• Cost: Starting from as little as £107.40 per panel, Longi HiMo4 solar panels are very affordable, with good performance.
+• Cost: Starting from as little as £107.40 per panel, Longi HiMo4 solar panels are very affordable, with good performance to match the solar panel cost

 • Performance: Most solar panels priced at the lower end of the market guarantee about 80% power after 25 years, but Longi promises 84.8% power after 25 years.

-• Reputation: Longi is a Bloomberg 1-rated company and a participant in China’s Top Runner Program (a government scheme with the goal of boosting solar panel efficiencies).
+• Reputation: Longi is a Bloomberg 1-rated company and a participant in China’s Top Runner programme (a government solar panel scheme with the goal of boosting solar panel efficiencies).
 As a stable and trusted brand, they’ll be around for a long time.

 • Efficiency: With an efficiency of up to 20.9%, Longi is one of the most efficient lower-priced brands on the market.